sharlagelfand/RecreationThursday/README.md

 \#RecreationThursday is a social project for data visualization folks to recreate and remix existing art pieces through any medium of their choosing - through code, painting, music, embroidery, whatever!
 Our goal is to get creativity flowing and most importantly to have fun!

-New pieces will be posted every two weeks on twitter under the [#RecreationThursday](https://twitter.com/hashtag/RecreationThursday) hashtag, with a different curator each time!
+**We are currently on hiatus until Summer 2022**, but when we return mew pieces will be posted every two weeks on twitter under the [#RecreationThursday](https://twitter.com/hashtag/RecreationThursday) hashtag, with a different curator each time!
 We encourage you to share your recreations over the following two weeks using the same hash tag.

 Each art piece will be accompanied with [alt-text](https://help.twitter.com/en/using-twitter/picture-descriptions) to make this project as accessible as possible.
 We ask you to please include alt text with your recreations - feel free to use the alt-text we have provided as a starting point and update to capture your recreation as you see fit!